alexmpaschal/alexmpaschal.github.io/_talks/2024-08-17-symbolic-dynamics.md

 location: "Chapel Hill, North Carolina"
 ---

-We motivate and introduce symbolic dynamics.
+Abstract: We motivate and introduce symbolic dynamics.
 In particular, we discuss use cases for countable state symbolic dynamics and present a new infinite class of examples for which you can perform Gurevich entropy calculations.
 By the end of the talk I hope to elucidate the title of my REU paper: "The Variational Principle for Entropy of Countable State Shift Spaces with Specification."